Western United FC: Statistics and records

-Connor Pain holds the record for most Western United appearances, having played 80 first-team matches.
-Dylan Pierias comes second, having played 74 times.
-The most appearances for a goalkeeper is Filip Kurto who played 36 times for Western United.
+Tomoki Imai holds the record for most Western United appearances, having played 142 first-team matches.
+Lachlan Wales is second, having played 113 times.
+The most appearances for a goalkeeper is Jamie Young who played 59 times.

-Besart Berisha is the club's top goalscorer with 26 goals in all competitions and has been their top goalscorer since the club's foundation in 2018.
+Noah Botic is the club's top goal scorer with 28 goals in all competitions.

 Western United's record home attendance is 10,128, for an A-League Men match against Melbourne Victory on 8 December 2019 at GMHBA Stadium.